Maximal subgroups of countable groups, a survey: Introduction

 \subsection{Primitivity}

 Every subgroup $H$ of a group $\Gamma$ corresponds to a transitive action of $\Gamma$, namely the action on the coset space $\Gamma/H$.
-This action is primitive if and only if $H$ is a maximal subgroup.
-Therefore, $\Gamma$ has a maximal subgroup of infinite index if and only if it admits a primitive permutation action on an infinite set. \begin{definition} An action of a group $\Gamma$ on a set $X$ is {\it primitive} if $|X|>1$ and there are no $\Gamma$-invariant equivalence relations on $X$ apart from the two trivial ones\footnote{The trivial equivalence relations are those with a unique equivalence class, or with singletons as equivalence classes.
+The group $H$ is maximal if and only if this coset action is primitive in the sense of the following: \begin{definition} An action of a group $\Gamma$ on a set $X$ is {\it primitive} if $|X|>1$ and there are no $\Gamma$-invariant equivalence relations on $X$ apart from the two trivial ones\footnote{The trivial equivalence relations are those with a unique equivalence class, or with singletons as equivalence classes.
 When $|X|=2$, one should also require that the action is not trivial.}.
 An action is called {\it quasiprimitive} if every normal subgroup acts either trivially or transitively.
-A group is {\it primitive} or {\it quasiprimitive} if it admits a faithful primitive or quasiprimitive action on a set. \end{definition} Primitive groups form the basic building blocks of the theory of permutation groups.
+A group is {\it primitive} or {\it quasiprimitive} if it admits a faithful primitive or quasiprimitive action on a set. \end{definition} In particular $\Gamma$ has a maximal subgroup of infinite index if and only if it admits a primitive permutation action on an infinite set.
+Primitive actions form the basic building blocks of the theory of permutation groups.
 A lot of research was dedicated to the study of finite primitive groups (cf. \cite{AS:Maximal_subgroups, KL:survey_max, DM:Permutation_Groups}).
 The papers \cite{MS:ann,MS:first,MS:Maximal} opened a door to the study permutation representation of infinite linear groups.